catdieval/user-workflow-and-user-stories/user-story-2-long.md

 - [ ] In the index.js file make a default import of Button from "../Button".
 - [ ] Pass the setHasCompletedStep1 as prop to the UploadData function.
 - [ ] Declare a state for the hasConvertedFile variable using useState with an initial value set to false.
-- [ ] In the handleConversion function set hasConvertedFile to true.
+- [ ] In the handleConversion function set setHasConvertedFile to true.
 - [ ] Declare a handleClick function which sets setHasCompletedStep1 to true.
 - [ ] In the function return add the Button component after the form element.
 - [ ] The Button component has for text "Next" and takes the handleClick as prop to the onClick attribute and takes !hasConvertedFile for the disabled attribute.